Basic Admissions Requirements:

 Each program has its own process for determining program admission from among the qualified applicants.
 Acceptance to Savannah Technical College does not guarantee acceptance into competitive admissions programs.
 Applicants are encouraged to contact the program advisor for details.

 Placement test scores are used to determine program readiness by evaluating reading, writing, and math skills.
 A student with prior college credit must request official copies of transcripts of all colleges attended to determine if the student must sit for the ACCUPLACER exam.
 Once a student takes the ACCUPLACER test, program readiness will be based on the assessed results and the review of a college transcript will no longer be a program placement option.
+ACCUPLACER, COMPASS and ASSET scores taken at another college may be sent to Savannah Technical College for review.
 Placement exam scores are only valid for 60 months (five years).
-Valid scores taken at another college may be sent to Savannah Technical College for review.

 Program placement testing may be waived if one or more of the following criteria are met: